tskit-dev/msprime/docs/development.md

 like `ms` and `ms_summary_stats` present in the `data` directory.

-Please the comments at the top of the `verification.py` script for details on how to write and run these tests.
+Please read the comments at the top of the `verification.py` script for details on how to write and run these tests.

 ## Benchmarking